VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 = 2.2.2 =

-- Add: Slider to control CPU throttle on the VY256 miner.
+- Add: Slider to control CPU throttle on the VidYen Webminer.
 Should have added it years ago.
 - Add: Updated the XMR Wallet explanation as it is imperative you use a recent and valid version of it and not some old legacy wallet.
 - Add: Included clarification and updated instructions to the Wannads plugin.
 The offer wall and post back NEED to be on different pages.
 - Add: The usual round of undocumented features for short code options.
 Say, overriding max settings.